scale-tone/LetsGoOutDemo/frontend/letsgooutdemo.react/README.md

 # LetsGoOutDemo.React

 A React+MobX+TypeScript Single-Page App, acting as a UI for LetsGoOutDemo.Functions.
 Lets you login under some nickName and then send appointment requests to others and accept/reject those appointment requests.
+Whenever an appointment state changes, the UI gets notified about that via [Azure SignalR Service](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-overview).

 ## How to run